vanderpatrick/SkateGram/README.md

 ![Post detail image](/static/images/post-detail.png)

 - Post Deletion
-    - The user is allowed if authenticated to delete his post
+    - The user is allowed if authenticated to delete his post.

 ![Post Delete image](/static/images/deleting.png)

 - Log in
-    - The user after registration can fill in a form to login into the blog
+    - The user after registration can fill in a form to login into the blog.

 ![Login image](/static/images/login.png)

 - registration
-    - The user fills in a registration form that automatically creates a profile for such a user
+    - The user fills in a registration form that automatically creates a profile for such a user.

 ![registration image](/static/images/register.png)

 - Profile
-    - user can check and edit his profile info
+    - user can check and edit his profile info.
-    - The profile comes with a default picture and description
+    - The profile comes with a default picture and description.

 ![Profile image](/static/images/profile.png)

  - pagination
-    - user can check older posts through pagination
+    - user can check older posts through pagination.

 ![Pagination image](/static/images/pagination.png)

 - Team Content
     - Team content is a apart section thats only used by the Skategram Team.
-Here the user can get access to information provided by the application team
+Here the user can get access to information provided by the application team.

 ![admin content image](/static/images/admin-content.png)
 # Future Features :